Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 Consider now the ultraproduct $M$ of the $\LL$-structures $(M_n)_{n\in \mathbb N}$ with respect to some non-principal ultrafilter $\mathcal U$.
 Denote by $G$ and $X$ the corresponding interpretations in a sufficiently saturated elementary extension $\UU$ of $M$.
 For each $\LL$-formula $\varphi(x,y)$ and every tuple $b$ in $\mathbb U^{|y|}$ such that $\varphi(\mathbb U,b)$ is a subset of $\sbgp X$, define

 where we assign $\infty$ if $Q_{r,\varphi}(b)$ holds for no value $r$.
-This is easily seen to be a finitely additive definable measure on the Boolean algebra of definable subsets of $\sbgp X$, which is invariant under left and right translation.
+This is easily seen to be a finitely additive definable measure on the ring $\Ring$ of definable subsets of $\sbgp X$ which is invariant under left and right translation.
 In particular, the pair $(G,X)$ is definably amenable.